Types of residential care

 Most families pay for long-term care costs out of their own pockets.
 Types of benefits that may cover nursing care include long-term care insurance (check the policy as certain requirements may need to be met before receiving benefits), Veterans benefits and Medicaid.

-Medicare does not cover the cost of long-term care in a care community.
+Medicare does not cover the cost of residential in a care community.
 Medicare only covers short-term skilled care after a hospital stay.

 *Source: Genworth.
-Cost of Care Survey: Median Cost Data Tables.
+Cost of Care Survey: National Median Costs.

 Help is available